Louise Berridge

 Louise Berridge is a British historical fiction writer.
 She was previously a television producer and script editor, her most famous post being the executive producer of BBC's EastEnders between 2002 and 2004.
 During her tenure, the long-running soap opera received heavy media criticism and ratings slumped to just over 6 million viewers.

 Early life

 Berridge read English at St Anne's College, Oxford.
 She worked first as a teacher before moving into the television industry.

 Television career

 Louise started as script editor on Central Television's comedy drama Boon, then moved to Granada Television to work on the medical drama Medics.
-Her big break came in 1993 when she became the series script editor for BBC1 soap opera EastEnders, later going on to become the series story editor, where she worked on the highly successful storyline "Sharongate".
+Her big break came in 1993 when she became the series script editor for the BBC1 soap opera EastEnders, later going on to become the series story editor, where she worked on the highly successful storyline "Sharongate".

 In 1995, she left the popular soap to become a producer.
 She started as a producer with video drama, doing a series of Medics, followed by two series of Staying Alive, and then moved to film drama.
 Her credits include Messiah, McCready and Daughter, Ambassador II, and an adaptation of Wuthering Heights.